 The Work, by Byron Katie, illustrates this principle beautifully.

-4. Let go of your emotional baggage.
-Relieve mental stress by getting rid of old traumas, attitudes, thoughts and beliefs that no longer serve you is one of the healthiest things you can do for yourself.
-Remember that the bodymind responds the same whether an event is real or imagined.
+Relieving mental stress by getting rid of old traumas, attitudes, thoughts and beliefs that no longer serve you is one of the healthiest things you can do for yourself.
+Remember that the bodymind responds the same way whether an event is real or imagined.

 When you relive old traumas over and over, you create a state of chronic stress that could have long term health consequences.